-Halfway River First Nation and Doig River First Nation have filed petitions in respect of the BRFN Implementation Agreement with the Province of British Columbia on September 22, 2023 and October 5, 2023, respectively.
+In parallel to the negotiations between British Columbia and BRFN, discussed above, Halfway River First Nation and Doig River First Nation filed petitions in respect of the BRFN Implementation Agreement with the Province of British Columbia on September 22, 2023 and October 5, 2023, respectively.
 The petitions seek recognition that British Columbia still owes them a duty to consult and, if necessary, accommodate, with respect to its decision to enter into the BRFN Implementation Agreement.
 The petitions do not seek to invalidate the whole BRFN Implementation Agreement.
-The Halfway River First Nation and Doig River First Nation court petitions, if successful, may potentially impact AltaGas' operations within the Treaty 8 area through reduced regulatory certainty provided by the BRFN Implementation Agreement, however, the extent of the impact, whether positive or adverse, on AltaGas' operations is unknown at this time.
+On June 25, 2024, the Halfway River First Nation entered into a settlement agreement with the Province of British Columbia with respect to the petition filed on September 22, 2024 (the "Settlement Agreement").
+The Settlement Agreements sets out, among other things, the role of the Halfway River First Nation in provincial decision-making processes set out in the BRFN Implementation Agreement, including the need to obtain Halfway River First Nation's consent to certain developments in the area specified in the Settlement Agreement and Halfway River First Nation's role in developing and implementing consultation processes and procedures for oil and gas activity applications in the relevant area.
+The Settlement Agreement and the Doig River First Nation court petition, if successful, may impact AltaGas' operations within the Treaty 8 area through reduced regulatory certainty, however, the extent of the impact, whether positive or adverse, on AltaGas' operations is unknown at this time.

-On September 7, 2022, Duncan's First Nation initiated a claim with the Court of Queen's Bench of Alberta alleging that the cumulative effects of development activity have breached Alberta's obligations to Duncan's First Nation under Treaty 8.
+On September 7, 2022, Duncan's First Nation initiated a claim with the Court of King's Bench of Alberta alleging that the cumulative effects of development activity have breached Alberta's obligations to Duncan's First Nation under Treaty 8.
 A ruling has not been made regarding the claim, however, a successful claim would require a re-examination of the regulatory processes governing land use and project approval to incorporate cumulative effect analysis.
 AltaGas operates natural gas processing facilities in the Treaty 8 area located in Alberta.
 AltaGas cannot predict the outcomes of any ruling in this claim or the potential impacts of any ruling on AltaGas' operations.